polkadot-developers/polkadot-docs/develop/application-devs/interact/endpoints.md

 ## Network Endpoints

 Endpoints for all production and TestNets are listed on the [Polkadot.js UI](https://polkadot.js.org/apps/#/accounts){target=\_blank} which accesses them from the [endpoints directory](https://github.com/polkadot-js/apps/tree/master/packages/apps-config/src/endpoints){target=\_blank} of the Polkadot.js repository.
 Endpoints for Polkadot Relay Chain and Kusama Relay Chain, parachains, and Paseo TestNet are maintained by the community.
-System Chains as well as Westend and Rococo TestNet endpoints maintained by Parity Technologies are listed below (with the exception of [Paseo](https://github.com/paseo-network){target=\_blank}, which is maintained by the wider community):
+System Chains and Westend and Rococo TestNet endpoints maintained by Parity Technologies are listed below.
+Note the exclusion of [Paseo](https://github.com/paseo-network){target=\_blank}, which is maintained by the wider community.

 === "Polkadot"